-- Care West Insurance Company's (Care West) risk-adjusted capitalization as measured by the Best's Capital Adequacy Ratio (BCAR) is in the strongest category due to consistent surplus growth with an increase of \$23 million or 61.2% over the last five years. - The company's investment portfolio has a minimal allocation to stocks, and all fixed-income securities are invested in investment-grade holdings. - Reserves have developed favorably in recent years with favorable development being reported in each of the last ten calendar years and nine of the last ten accident years since the accident year's inception.
+- Care West Insurance Company's (Care West) risk-adjusted capitalization as measured by the Best's Capital Adequacy Ratio (BCAR) is in the strongest category, which reflects surplus growth of \$18.3 million or 40.6% over the last five years. - Reserves have developed favorably in recent years with favorable development being reported in each of the last ten calendar years and accident years. - The company's investment portfolio has a minimal allocation to stocks, and all fixed-income securities are invested in investment-grade holdings.